"Who is she?! Hurry! After her! Kunzite, she cannot be allowed to handle the gems!"

 "Your magic did that?!"
 Helios asked incredulously.
 She nodded once, looking as pleased with herself as Helios looked taken aback.
 "And that's how you…" he nodded his head forward, "I knew I saw true talent in you!
 You should have been inducted into the Maenads –"

 "And where would I be if I had?"
 Beryl replied snippily.
 "Besides," she amended, her voice full but with faint discolorations of bitterness in her tone, "Who said I would have accepted?
 I didn't want to live in the Gardens of Elysion anyway."
 She launched up into the air far above their heads, and hovered there for a moment before zipping back down towards them.
-"It's close to 4:00," she reported to East King.
+"It's close to 4:00," she reported to West King.

 He nodded his head, "North, how are you feeling?"

 Hanada cleared his throat, sounding much better than before.
-"Like I was just stabbed in the stomach and almost choked to death," he pushed himself up to a sitting position, grimacing, and looked to East King.
+"Like I was just stabbed in the stomach and almost choked to death," he pushed himself up to a sitting position, grimacing, and looked to West King.
 He shrugged, "You know, pretty good."

-Moegi stood and went to Hanada's other side, taking Hanada's other arm over his shoulder.
+Moegi stood and went to Hanada's side, taking Hanada's other arm over his shoulder.
 "I'll help Mamoru; I'm heading in that direction anyway."